Now it is necessary to make the system add some constant (e.g. 3) to the temperature value every second.

 data type and is set by the PROMOTIC system to be the object where the corresponding event occured.

-In case of the onTick event in the Emul object the pMe parameter points to the Emul object.
+In case of the onTick event in the Emul object the pMe parameter is set to the Emul object.

 Each object has the Pm method.
 This method has a single parameter that is a text (String), that represents the path in the tree of Pma objects to the desired Pma object (the text is inside quotation marks making the script aware that it is a value of the String type).